Serengeti National Park: Great migration

-The great migration is the world's longest overland migration.
+The great migration is the world's second longest overland migration.
 The complete migration route is around 500 mi.
-South of this migration route covers the Ngorongoro Conservation Area where around half a million Wildebeest are born between January and March.
-By March, at the beginning of the dry season, roughly 1.5 million and 250,000 zebras start to migrate heading north towards Maasai Mara in Kenya.
+South of this migration route covers the Ngorongoro Conservation Area where around half a million wildebeest are born between January and March.
+By March, at the beginning of the dry season, roughly 1.5 million wildebeest and 250,000 zebras start to migrate north towards Maasai Mara in Kenya.
 Common eland, plains zebra, and Thomson's gazelle join the wildebeest.
 In April and May, the migrating herds pass through the Western Corridor.
-To get to the Maasai Mara, the herds have to cross the Grumeti and Mara Rivers where around 3,000 crocodiles lie in wait.
+To get to the Maasai Mara, the herds have to cross the Grumeti and Mara Rivers, where around 3,000 crocodiles lie in wait.
 For every wildebeest captured by the crocodiles, 50 drown.
 When the dry season ends in late October, the migrating herds start to head back south.
 Around 250,000 wildebeests and 30,000 plains zebras die annually from drowning, predation, exhaustion, thirst, or disease.

 Geology

-The basement complex consists of Archaen Nyanzian System greenstones (2.81–2.63 Ga in age), Archaean granite-gneiss plutons (2.72–2.56 Ga in age), which were uplifted 180 Ma ago) forming koppies and elongated hills, the Neoproterozoic Mozambique Belt consisting of quartzite and granite, and the Neoproterozoic Ikorongo Group, consisting of sandstone, shale and siltstone that form linear ridges.
+The basement complex consists of Archaen Nyanzian System greenstones (2.81–2.63 Ga in age), Archaean granite-gneiss plutons (2.72–2.56 Ga in age), which were uplifted 180 Ma ago, forming koppies and elongated hills, the Neoproterozoic Mozambique Belt consisting of quartzite and granite, and the Neoproterozoic Ikorongo Group, consisting of sandstone, shale and siltstone that form linear ridges.
 The southeast portion of the park contains Neogene-aged volcanic rock and Oldoinyo Lengai Holocene-aged volcanic ash.
 The Grumeti, Mara, Mbalageti, and Orangi rivers flow westward to Lake Victoria, while the Oldupai River flows eastward into the Olbalbal Swamps.

-On the eastern portion of the park lies the Serengeti volcanic grasslands which is a Tropical Grassland Ecozone.
+In the eastern portion of the park lie the Serengeti volcanic grasslands which are a Tropical Grassland Ecozone.
 The grasslands grow on deposits of volcanic ash from the Kerimasi Volcano, which erupted 150,000 years ago, and also from the Ol Doinyo Lengai volcanic eruptions, which created layers of calcareous tuff and calcitic hard-pan soil (vertisols) from rapid weathering of the natrocarbonatite lava produced by the volcanoes.